dnvgl/CodeGuardian/frontend.pr.review.instructions.md

 applyTo: '**/*.jsx, **/*.tsx, **/*.js, **/*.ts, **/*.css, **/*.scss, **/*.less'
 ---

-When a user asks for a PR review, you need to firstly find out the changed files inside te PR and do code review based on those changed files, your goal is to identify all issues and potential issues comprehensively
+When a user asks for a PR review, you need to firstly find out the changed files inside the PR and do code review based on those changed files, your goal is to identify all issues and potential issues comprehensively

 You should only point out a new issue if you discover a high-risk problem that was missed before for the same code.
 Pay attention to the redundant code and give advices on how to reuse the code if applicable